bartsmykla/kuma/docs/madr/decisions/087-naming-envoy-resources-from-multiple-kuma-policies.md

 - **Non-xDS resources**: Endpoints, secrets, and other resources handled separately
 - **Deprecated patterns**: Legacy `kuma.io/service` tag-based naming
 - **Default routes**: Routes generated when no `MeshHTTPRoute` is defined will be addressed in a separate MADR
-- **MeshPassthrough resources**: Resources related to the `MeshPassthrough` policy will be addressed in a separate MADR

 ## Why this matters